csgrimes1/chihuahua/README.md

 help you test quickly and identify the cause of test failures.
 It supports custom reporting as an external operation - anyone can write a script to pick up and format the test log.

-### Small Can Be Powerful
+### Good Things Can Come From Small Packages

 Small is good with NPM modules.
 In the day and age of microservices, we often create ironically large dependency trees in the node_modules folder.
-It's easy to see how this happens.
-For Chihuahua to behave deterministically, the dependencies in package.json must be hard versions.
-For example, `lodash 4.5.0` is referenced rather than `lodash ^4.5.0`.
-If Chihuahua references another module that references a different, hard version of `lodash`, then the tree grows.
-Perhaps the tree grows for insignificant reasons, such as a new but unused function.
-It's at the programmer's discretion whether to host a large dependency tree.
+Often, the size of the tree is a result of secondhand dependencies.
+It's a developer's choice whether to host a large dependency tree.
 However, Chihuahua should not _impose_ slow NPM installs on the developer.
 If you are Dockerizing your Node application, you'll endure significant wait times from NPM install already.
-It's good to keep the node_modules tree trimmed.
+Therefore, it's good to keep the node_modules at a minimum in Chihuahua.

 This library is small, and here is why: